Rifqi-HaikalCh/homepage-redesign/SUPABASE_SQL_SETUP.md

 FOR SELECT
 USING (true);

--- Admin can manage influencers
-CREATE POLICY "Admin can manage influencers"
+-- Admin can manage all influencers, influencers can manage their own profile CREATE POLICY "Admin can manage all influencers"
 ON public.influencers
 FOR ALL
 USING (
     EXISTS (
         SELECT 1 FROM public.users_roles
         WHERE user_id = auth.uid() AND role = 'admin'
+    )
+);

+-- Influencers can create and update their own profile CREATE POLICY "Influencers can manage own profile"
+ON public.influencers
+FOR INSERT
+WITH CHECK (
+    auth.uid() = user_id AND
+    EXISTS (
+        SELECT 1 FROM public.users_roles
+        WHERE user_id = auth.uid() AND role = 'influencer'
+    )
+);

+CREATE POLICY "Influencers can update own profile"
+ON public.influencers
+FOR UPDATE
+USING (
+    auth.uid() = user_id AND
+    EXISTS (
+        SELECT 1 FROM public.users_roles
+        WHERE user_id = auth.uid() AND role = 'influencer'
     )
 );